Latin: Durovernum Cantiacorum

 Chrétien de Troyes gives Canterbury a brief mention in Cligés, when messengers from London and Canterbury reach Arthur in Brittany with news of Count Angrs’ rebellion.

 In the early fifth century, the Roman Empire began to withdraw its military presence from Britain, leaving the island vulnerable to invasions by various Germanic tribes, including the Angles, Saxons, and Jutes.
-Canterbury, known as Durovernum Cantiacorum during Roman times, was an important Roman town and administrative center.
-With the Roman withdrawal, it fell into decline and likely suffered from the impact of the invading Germanic tribes.
+After the decline of Roman influence in Britain, Canterbury became part of the Anglo-Saxon Kingdom of Kent.
+The Anglo-Saxons established their dominance in the region in the fifth century.
+Canterbury was a significant center during this period.

 The Celtic church was established at Canterbury in Roman times, but in the fifth century, when the Romans left and the heathen Saxons and Jutes replaced them as the rulers of south-east England, Christianity was extinguished in the city.

 In 597, Pope Gregory the Great (Gregorio) sent a mission led by Saint Augustine of Canterbury to convert the Anglo-Saxons to Christianity.
-Augustine and his companions arrived in Kent and was granted an audience with King Æthelberht, who was open to hearing his message due to his wife’s influence ant the tolerant environment she had established.
+Augustine and his companions arrived in Kent and was granted an audience with King Æthelberht, who was open to hearing his message due to Bertha, his wife’s influence and the tolerant environment she had established.
 The missionaries were granted permission to preach.
 King Æthelberht converted to Christianity and was baptized in the church of St. Martin.
 He was the first English king to convert, and established the Archbishopric of Canterbury, making it the primary religious and ecclesiastical center in Britain.

 Pilgrims traveled to Canterbury to visit the shrine of Saint Thomas Becket, the Archbishop of Canterbury who was martyred in Canterbury Cathedral in 1170.
 The murder of Thomas Becket elevated him to the status of a martyr and he became widely venerated throughout Europe.